Campus Improvement Plan

 2022-2023: Enrollment – 365

 The demographic profile of the students at Cornerstone Academy has remained relatively consistent during the past three years.
 The majority of the students are White, followed by Hispanic.
-During the 2023-2024 school year, 6.5% of the students were identified as Emergent Bilingual/English Learner (EB/EL); 9.4% At- Risk; 18.6% Economically Disadvantaged; 3.9% of students were identified for special education services; and 39.0% were identified for gifted and talented services.
+During the 2024-2025 school year, 5.9% of the students were identified as Emergent Bilingual (EB); 10.6% At-Risk; 15.1% Economically Disadvantaged; 5.0% of students were identified for special education services; and 39.0% were identified for gifted and talented services.

 Demographic Trends: Race/Ethnicity